 They can also help figure out how many treats are healthy for your dog to have.

-APolicyholders of a pet insurance plan provided by Spot Pet Insurance member hasget access to a our 24/7 pet telehealth service providedowered by VetConnect™,whiskerDocs, from which specialists vets can advise you about any emergency questions you have, especially if your dog has too much pear.
+Policyholders of a pet insurance plan provided by Spot Pet Insurance have access to a 24/7 pet telehealth service powered by VetAccess™ from which specialists can advise you about any emergency questions you have, especially if your dog has too much pear.

 They can help you figure out how to monitor your pet and determine if or when to take your furry friend to the doggy emergency room.

 What is the best way to serve pears to a dog?

 Our dogs aren’t really built to take a bite of pear and chew and swallow like we do, so preparing the pear for your dog to eat is important.
 Not only can it keep our pups from choking on the pears, but it’s also a great way to have fun introducing new foods to your pup’s diet.

 The easiest way to serve pears is by cutting them up into bite-sized pieces for your dog to enjoy.
 You could mix these pieces in with a meal one day or use them as incentives in training.

 You could also try making smoothies for your dog and mix in other dog-safe ingredients.
 Pears can also be dipped into plain, all-natural yogurt or peanut butter to add an extra-special, delicious touch.